uob-coms20007/uob-coms20007.github.io/regular/syntax.md

 Such abuses can make life a bit difficult for you when you are first learning a new language, since you must think twice every time you see one of the overloaded symbols.
 However, we will always be sure to use them in a context in which the meaning is clear, and they are worth it in the long-run because carefully chosen syntactic abuses make working with syntax easier once you are used to them.

-We're not going to be too pedantic about it, but a useful thing to remember is that the string $aa \cdot \epsilon$ is the very same string as $aa$, i.e. $aa \cdot \epsilon = aa$ as strings.
-However, the regular expression $aa \cdot \epsilon$ is *not* the same regular expression as $aa$.
+We're not going to be too pedantic about it, but a useful thing to remember is that the string $aa\epsilon$ is the very same string as $aa$, i.e. $aa\epsilon = aa$ as strings.
+However, the regular expression $aa\epsilon$ is *not* the same regular expression as $aa$.
 The former is a tree that contains a node labelled $\epsilon$ whereas the second is a tree without any node labelled $\epsilon$.
 However, although they are *not the same piece of syntax* (i.e. the same tree), they have the same semantics, in the sense that they match exactly the same strings, namely just the string $aa$.